 The festival starts from 10th July every year and lasts for two weeks.
 The festival organizes each day with different events and night shows to make people enjoy the entire time.

-Best Places to Visit during the Boryeong Mud Festival:
+Best Places to Visit during the Boryeong Mud Festival, Seoul, South Korea:

 Besides the mud festival, you can also attend the Black Eagles Show, the La Tomatina festival, the Seongjusan National forest.
 It is also fun to learn the Korean cultural and religious practices from some temples in the city of Boryeong.

-Essential tips to help you enjoy the Festival:
+Essential tips to help you enjoy The Boryeong Mud Festival, 2021 Seoul, South Korea:

 - Make sure to schedule yourself with two weeks as you can fully enjoy this Mud event only attending every program.